 Most men don’t understand it until they’re married (without a prenup) and have children and joint properties.

 What’s A Couple To Do?

-The authors seem to criticize the current trend in the western world that cheating equals “pack your backs because the marriage is over”.
+The authors seem to criticize the current trend in the western world that cheating equals “packing your backs because the marriage is over”.

-They suggest to stay wary of “one size fits all” recommendations, but don’t propose much more in the way of solutions.
+They suggest staying wary of “one size fits all” recommendations but don’t propose much more in the way of solutions.

 Except, maybe, understanding better human nature and being more ready to… Understand?